10 Numeric integration with Julia

 out - beta(2 + 1, 10 + 1)

 (The use of isapprox above determines how accurate the values will be.
-This function uses two tolerances to test if the valus x and y are approximately the same.
+This function uses two tolerances to test if the values x and y are approximately the same.
 These could be changed easily enough so that more precise answers can be found.)

 Julia version: